guillermooo/sublime-undocs/source/reference/color_schemes.rst

 ``settings``
    Array of dict elements.
-   See Subelements of Settings for more information.
+   See :ref:`Subelements of Settings` for more information.

 ``uuid``
    Optional.